lingtalfi/Light-Realist/doc/pages/list-action-handler-conception-notes.md

         We use the [hep](https://github.com/lingtalfi/NotationFan/blob/master/html-element-parameters.md) idea
         to transmit the parameters.
 - ?right: string.
 The [permission](https://github.com/lingtalfi/Light_User/blob/master/doc/pages/permission-conception-notes.md)
             required to access the service (if any).
+- ?micro_permission: string.
+The [micro-permission](https://github.com/lingtalfi/Light_MicroPermission/)
+            required to access the service (if any).
 - ?modal: string.
 If the toolbar item requires some modal, we can add it with the html of the modal here.